3 Important Reasons to Take a Break When Working from Home

 To accomplish this, you can do two things.

-One: Study these best-practices for staying productive when working from home.
+One: Study these best practices for staying productive when working with a global team from home.

 Two: Take scheduled breaks, be it a long weekend, a series of half-days, or the week off.